 Some people want a memorial they pass often, almost like a gentle hello.
 Others prefer a space they can choose to enter, like a small room, a high shelf, or a private desk.
 There is no "right" placement, only what supports you.

 If you plan to include an urn, candle, or fragile keepsakes, pick a stable surface away from pets, small children, heat vents, direct sun, and heavy foot traffic.
-A memorial can be accessible without being at risk.

 A dedicated spot helps because it creates a consistent focal point.
 Funeral and grief educators often recommend building a small "remembrance corner" that can hold a few meaningful objects, then letting it grow slowly over time.